tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 First we review (some) student Projects and have everyone give some feedback on the ideas.

-Next, we show how to use the [file-based Expo Router](https://docs.expo.dev/develop/file-based-routing/) to make a multi-page app.
-We work through the examples for Stack, Tab, (and other) navigation.
-We will use the file-based navigation approach

 We briefly discuss the relationaship between three front end frameworks
 * [React](https://react.dev)